Maprunner/cd/README.md

 * [Maprunner IOF pictorial control description guide.] (http://www.maprunner.co.uk/?page_id=79)

 ## Latest news
-The [latest version] (http://www.maprunner.co.uk/cd) now includes Finnish, French, Italian and Japanese translations which can be selected from the start-up screen.
+The [latest version] (http://www.maprunner.co.uk/cd) now includes Finnish, French, Polish and Japanese translations which can be selected from the start-up screen.
 I did the French translation, so it might be a bit strange until I get somebody to check it properly.

 To add a new language you need to create a translation file, based on the [xx.json] (https://github.com/Maprunner/cd/blob/master/app/lang/xx.json) file in the cd/app/lang directory.
 Then email it to me or create a pull request, and I will build it in.